Simangaliso-Njabulo/CMPG_323_Project_2_-_34729100/README.md

 Zone Description: Faculty of Theology<br/>

 ## Project progress

 ### 30/08/22

 Today I will be creating my Azure database and connecting it to my API.
 > I created my Azure database but failed to connect it to my API.
 I will go do reseach and ask some questions and try again another day.

 Late update - On Saturday 27/08/22 I made a local database and created a simple API to see how everything works.
 I also created a resource group on MS Azure and tried to create the database, but I ran into some problems.
 Unfortunately, I forgot to update my readme.

 ### 01/09/22

 Today I will be reattempting to connect my Azure database to my API.
 I will also be creating the basic methods.
 > Succeeded in linking my Azure database with my API, also added a basic methods.

 ### 05/09/22

 On the 3rd and 4th of Sept I was completing my training hence no update was made to my read me.
 Today I'll be looking into Security within my API.
+> Created methods for authentication but couldn’t get the into my database because it said I had 2 contexts.
+Will have a crack at it again tomorrow.

+### 06/09/22

+Today I will be attempting to fixing the errors  I encountered yesterday and completing my API security (Authentication) .
+> API security is up and running so glad I found solutions to my errors.

 ## References

 <ul>
  <li><p><a href="https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio">Tutorial: Create a web API with ASP.NET       Core</a></p></li>
   <li><p><a href="https://www.guidgenerator.com/online-guid-generator.aspx">GUID generator</a></p></li>